ladybug-tools/epwmap/README.md

 Weather data information is parsed by Ladybug https://github.com/mostaphaRoudsari/ladybug

-This page in using D3 library href="https://github.com/mbostock/D3 Check this link for mroe examples: http://d3js.org/
+This page is using D3 library href="https://github.com/mbostock/D3 Check this link for mroe examples: http://d3js.org/